iamanu26/MockHire_AI/README.md

 | ✍️ Grammar | Language correctness and professionalism |
 | ⭐ Overall | Holistic interview performance score |

 > Includes a written **strengths & weaknesses summary** specific to your actual conversation.
+All scores persisted to PostgreSQL.

 ---